ARCHER2 User Documentation

 ARCHER2 is the next generation UK National Supercomputing Service.
 You can find more information on the service and the research it supports on the ARCHER2 website.

 This is the documentation for the ARCHER2 service and includes:

-Quick Start Guide The ARCHER2 quick start guide provides the minimum information for new users or users transferring from ARCHER.
+Quick Start Guide The ARCHER2 quick start guide provides the minimum information for new users.

 Research Software Information on each of the centrally-installed research software packages.

 Software Libraries Information on the centrally-installed software libraries.
 Most libraries work as expected so no additional notes are required however a small number require specific documentation

 Data Analysis and Tools Information on data analysis tools and other useful utilities.

 Essential Skills This section provides information and links on essential skills required to use ARCHER2 efficiently: e.g. using Linux command line, accessing help and documentation.